Why Therapy Is Crucial For Refugee Children

 • Infections

-• The consequence of starvation may include paresthesia, epilepsy, and ataxia.
+• The consequences of starvation may include paresthesia, epilepsy, and ataxia.

 • Psychological or mental health concerns.